anubhavpgit/anubhavpgit.github.io/content/current.md

 <span class="update-date-time"></span>

+###### June

+The summer in California is beautiful.
+Healdsburg is a small town in Sonoma County, known for its picturesque vineyards and wineries.
+The weather is warm, with temperatures ranging from 25 to 30 degrees Celsius.
+The town has a charming vibe with boutique shops, restaurants, and cafes.
+Currently it's filled with tourists/ people attending Edge, a tech pop-up village, more like a tech summer camp, where people can come together to learn, share ideas, and collaborate on projects.

 ###### May

 Moving to SF for the summer.
 Summer internship as a AI Research Engineer at a AI/Web3 startup, H011YW00D - an AI agent that generates autonomous cinematic videos, currently active on [Twitter](https://x.com/h011yw00dAgent/).
 My role involves working on the AI engine and the underlying distributed computing and deploying and maintaining it.